 Charmed Life series by Jenny B Jones // This is a crazy fun series about a Manhattan teenager who moves to podunk town in Oklahoma annnnd solves mysteries.
 I bought the three-in-one ebook and didn’t realize it so I read all three of ’em in a row.
 And laughed the whole time.
 Plus, a solid G rating.
 Perfect for teens and even tweens who are already reading books about teenagers.

 This is my least favorite genre, but I read a few I really liked this year.
 And they are all over the board sub-genre wise.

 Jurassic Park by Michael Crichton // This book is so creepy and terrifying.
 There’s a bit of language in it but I was distracted by all the dinosaurs trying to kill and take over the world.
 I liked it enough to read The Lost World for sure.

 The Mountain Between Us by Charles Martin // I picked this up because I ran across a blog post by the author about how this book was made into a major motion picture starring Kate Winslet.
-And how they totally changed the book–including the ending without his input.
-It made me love the book even more after reading that post and I’m praying people who saw the book picked up the book to read his real heart and message.
+And how they totally changed the movie–including the ending without his input.
+It made me love the book even more after reading that post and I’m praying people who saw the movie picked up the book to read his real heart and message.

 The Masterpiece by Francine Rivers // Francine Rivers is a celebrity in Christian fiction.
 This is not my favorite book or even my favorite story ever.
 BUT.
 Her message was spot on.

 31 Verses to Write on Your Heart by Liz Curtis Higgs // I read this one as a nightly devotional.
 It’s easy reading and LCH’s passion and wisdom are evident as you read.
 She is one of my long-distance heroes.